Rorschach test: United Kingdom

 Many psychologists in the United Kingdom do not trust its efficacy and it is rarely used.
 Although skeptical about its scientific validity, some psychologists use it in therapy and coaching "as a way of encouraging self-reflection and starting a conversation about the person's internal world."
 It is still used, however, by some mental health organisations such as the Tavistock Clinic.
 In a survey done in the year 2000, 20% of psychologists in correctional facilities used the Rorschach while 80% used the MMPI.

 Japan

 Shortly after the publication of Rorschach's book, Japanese psychologist Yuzaburo Uchida came across a copy in a second-hand book shop.
 His positive reaction created an enduring popularity for the tests in Japan.
 The Japanese Rorschach Society is the world's largest and the test is "routinely put to a wide range of purposes", being described in 2012 as "more popular than ever".

+Inkblots

+Below are the ten inkblots printed in Rorschach Test – Psychodiagnostic Plates, together with the most frequent responses for either the whole image or the most prominent details according to various authors.